gruntwork-io/legal/CookiePolicy.md

 ## Updates to this policy

-The date at the top of this policy indicates when it was last updated.
+You can see the history of updates to this cookie policy at https://github.com/gruntwork-io/legal.
 We may periodically revise this policy to reflect changes to the cookies we use, or for operational, legal, or regulatory reasons.
 We will notify you of any changes by posting the new policy on our Website with a new effective date.
 If we make material changes, we may provide you with additional notice, such as posting a statement on our homepage or sending you an email notification, if we have your email address on file.

 ## Further information